kgiori/things-gateway-guide/gateway-user-guide.md

 <img src="./images/image30.png" alt="position things on floorplan" width="800">

 ## VII.
-Add-Ons: Extend your Gateway’s Capabilities
+More Add-Ons: Further Extend your Gateway’s Capabilities

 The gateway has an add-ons system so that you can extend its capabilities.
 A few add-ons are installed by default (Web Thing, Zigbee, and Z-Wave) so that your gateway will work with a large number of commercial devices right